appbaseio/reactive-manual/content/docs/result-components/ReactiveList.md

 - **showResultStats** `Boolean` [optional]
     whether to show result stats in the form of results found and time taken.
 Defaults to `true`.
 - **onResultStats** `Function` [optional]
-    show custom result stats using a function that takes two parameters for `time_taken` and `total_results` and returns a string.
+    renders custom result stats using a function that takes two parameters for `total_results` and `time_taken` and expects it to return a string or JSX.
 - **react** `Object` [optional]
     a dependency object defining how this component should react based on the state changes in the sensor components.
 - **URLParams** `Boolean` [optional]